 What is the turnaround time for sequencing?

-It typically takes 12 weeks after all samples in the project pass QC for data to be released.
+Turnaround time greatly depends on the size and scope of a project and what is currently in our queue.
+However, on average it takes approximately 8-12 weeks after all samples in the project pass QC for data to be released.
 Projects with a large number of samples may require extra time for sequencing before all samples are finished.

 How will I know when my data are available?